 - 35” x 79”

-It is usually narrower in size which is designed to fit most smaller RVs where sleeping space is very limited.
-You can place it side by side as well and can work as a bunk bed if the space inside your RVs is enough for this kind of setup.
+RV Twin Mattress– It is usually narrower in size and is designed to fit most smaller RVs where sleeping space is very limited.
+You can place it side by side as well, and can work as a bunk bed if the space inside your RVs is enough for this kind of setup.
 They usually come in two sizes.

 - 28” x 75”